Rafael Devers Player Props: Red Sox vs. Twins

-On Wednesday, Rafael Devers (on the back of going 2-for-4 with a double and an RBI) and the Boston Red Sox play the Minnesota Twins, whose starting pitcher will be Joe Ryan.
-First pitch is at 7:10 PM ET.
+The Boston Red Sox, including Rafael Devers (hitting .205 in his past 10 games, with two doubles, three home runs, three walks and eight RBI), battle starter Kenta Maeda and the Minnesota Twins at Fenway Park, Thursday at 1:35 PM ET.

-He strung together two hits (going 2-for-4 with a double and an RBI) in his last appearance against the Twins.
+He had a hitless performance in his most recent game (0-for-4) against the Twins.

 Rafael Devers Game Info & Props vs. the Twins